QCaudron/fieldday/_sources/schedule.md

 HamWAN
   The Pacific Northwest radio and emergency communications scenes benefit from [HamWAN](http://hamwan.org/), a high-speed data network providing internet access, real-time video, repeater linking, and more, to areas without more traditional internet access.
 This microwave network is a valuable resource for amateur radio enthusiasts.

+SSTV
+  Slow Scan TV, everything for the arm chair enthusiast.
+A bit of history, the protocol, best practice, and how to get on the air.

 Raffle
   Jack KI7RMU will be running a raffle, with lots of ham goodies you can win as door prizes.
 More details to come.